Death of a Soldier: Cast

+Chris Ludowyk's Syncopators appear in the film as a jazz dance band.

 Production

 The idea of making the film came from William Nagle, who wrote a screenplay to produce himself; David Hannay came on board as co-producer.
-Dick Richards was originally meant to direct but then Philippe Mora became involved.
+American director Dick Richards was originally meant to direct, but then Philippe Mora became involved.
 Mora and the producers wanted to import Americans to play three roles: Leonski, his best friend Gallo and lawyer Danneberg; Actors Equity only agreed to two.

-At one stage it was announced that the movie would be called Leonski and be shot in August 1981 with Don Lane as a US Army major.
+At one stage, it was announced that the movie would be called Leonski and be shot in August 1981 with Don Lane as a US Army major.

+James Coburn had previously turned down a role in Mora’s The Return of Captain Invincible, before he was cast as Major Dannenberg.
+His character is largely based on the real Leonski’s defense attorney, Ira C. Rothgerber, though Rothgerber was “a short 29-year-old second lieutenant in the Army” when the real trial took place.
+A character named "Sgt.
+Rothberger" was added to the film as a nod to him.

+Under the working title War Story, filming took place on-location in Melbourne.
+The producers were able to film the trial and hanging scenes in the real locations where they occurred.
+Ira Rothgerber served as a technical and historical consultant.
+At the time, the film drew some controversy over its claim that Douglas MacArthur had directly interceded to ensure Leonski’s hanging in order to preserve US-Australian relations.
+In an interview with the Los Angeles Times, Rothgerber said MacArthur could have stopped the hanging and didn’t, though he doubted that MacArthur played quite as active a role in the case as the movie depicts.

+One of the most controversial scenes in the film depicts the Battle of Brisbane, a violent riot involving American servicemen and Australian servicemen and civilians, which caused one casualty and hundreds of injuries.
+News of the incident was quickly suppressed by authorities in both countries, for fear it would damage morale.

 The budget was originally meant to be $3 million but this was found to be inadequate during shooting and additional funds had to be raised.
 To save money the shooting schedule was reduced; some of the crew complained to the Australian Theatrical and Amusement Employees' Association, which put a black ban on the film.
 This meant it was a year before the film was released in Australia.